XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

   document.getElementById('standbyResultField').value = results
 ```

 Next, create ticket numbers for the batch.
 Without tickets, if one transaction fails, all others in the batch fail.
-With tickets, there can be failures, but the rest will continue, and you can investigate any problems afterward.
+With tickets, there can be failures, but the rest can still succeed, and you can investigate any problems afterward.

 Parse the NFToken Count field value to an integer.